--HCTD has installed or is in the process of installing 22 New Freedom passenger shelters in Temple; 9 shelters in Belton; 11 shelters in Harker Heights; 24 in Killeen; and is in the planning stage for several more shelters, including imminent site selections for approximately 11 sites in Copperas Cove -The total number of New Freedom shelters installed in the project is up to 150 sites, of which 44 of the 150 have been completed.
-These improvements will encourage ridership resulting in more efficient routes Further the state's efforts to reduce air pollution -HCTD supports the State's efforts to reduce air pollution -The areas HCTD serves are currently in compliance with air quality standards, although designation as a non-attainment area may be approaching -HCTD strives to be a part of the solution to keep the area as pollution free as possible and uses Ultra Low Sulfur Diesel (ULSD) powered buses in its Special Transit Service and Fixed Route Service vehicles Ensure maximum coverage of the service area -HCTD is a regional transit system.
-It operates in nine counties as a rural system, bringing many of those rural clients, including the elderly, individuals with disabilities and veterans2, to the urban centers in Coryell and Bell Counties for medical, recreation, and educational purposes -Through enhanced efforts to reach an operating understanding with neighboring transit provider, HCTD can further expand its role in providing maximum service area coverage through provider coordination for the benefit of the public, including the elderly, individuals with disabilities and veterans3. -HCTD already participates in a program to which it can refer callers to various transit providers from Waco to Austin and beyond
+Belton; 11 shelters in Harker Heights; 24 in Killeen; and is in the planning stage for several more shelters, inclining imminent site selections for approximately 11 sites in Copperas Cove -The total number of New Freedom shelters installed in the project is up to 150 sites, of which 44 of the 150 has completed.
+These improvements will encourage ridership resulting in more efficient routes - HCTD supports the State's efforts to reduce air pollution ve been -The total number of New Freedom shelters installed in the project is up to 150 sites, of which 44 of the 150 has completed.
+These improvements will encourage ridership resulting in more efficient routes - HCTD supports the State's efforts to reduce air pollution completed.
+These improvements will encourage ridership resulting in more efficient routes - HCTD supports the State's efforts to reduce air pollution completed.
+These improvements will encourage ridership resulting in more efficient routes - HCTD supports the State's efforts to reduce air pollution - HCTD supports the State's efforts to reduce air pollution Further the state's efforts to -The areas HCTD serves are currently in compliance with air quality standards, although designation as a non reduce air pollution attainment area may be approaching -HCTD strives to be a part of the solution to keep the area as pollution free as possible and uses Ultra Low Su fur Diesel (ULSD) powered buses in its Special Transit Service and Fixed Route Service vehicles -HCTD is a regional transit system.
+It operates in nine counties as a rural system, bringing many of those rural clients to the urban centers in Coryell and Bell Counties for medical, recreation, and educational purposes Ensure maximum coverage of the -Through enhanced efforts to reach an operating understanding with neighboring transit provider, HCTD can form ırther service area expand its role in providing maximum service area coverage through provider coordination - HCTD already participates in a program to which it can refer callers to various transit providers from Waco to Austin and beyond To the maximum extent feasible, -HCTD provides trips for numerous social service agencies, state as well as local, and particularly Texas Department of the maximum extent feasible, -HCTD provides trips for numerous social service agencies, state as well as local, and particularly Texas Department of the maximum extent feasible, -HCTD provides trips for numerous social service agencies, state as well as local, and particularly Texas Department of the maximum extent feasible, -HCTD provides trips for numerous social service agencies, state as well as local, and particularly Texas Department of the maximum extent feasible, -HCTD provides trips for numerous social service agencies, state as well as local, and particularly Texas Department of the maximum extent feasible in the maximum extent feasible rtment use the existing transportation of Health (TDH) Medicaid trips, and focuses efforts to maximize use of the fixed route component of the system n for providers, and in particular, the such trips fixed route components of the -Previously, TDH trips were performed almost totally by use of door-to-door service through HCTD's special trips. ınsit existing networks, to meet the service (STS) system client transportation requirements -Over the last couple of years, TDH has increasingly relied on the purchase of tokens, multi-ride tickets, monthly bus of the state's social service passes and other fare media to provide TDH clients with the flexibility of using the fixed route service for sponsored agencies and their agents trips.
+HCTD has added outlets for purchase of fare media with a site in Temple, Killeen, and Belton